Hunter-Thompsen/odin-recipes/README.md

 # odin-recipes
-Repo for the Odin Pro. assignment!
+Repo for the Odin Project assignment!